 It was important for me to give him a name right away as well.
 I didn’t have one picked out ahead of time.
 I had no baby name I was saving.
 I searched and searched waiting to come across just the right one.
 And when I did, I knew it was perfect.
 And four years later, I couldn’t think of him with any other name.

 So that’s why I needed to know my baby’s gender early.
-I didn’t do a big gender reveal, I didn’t create a gender-specific themed room (it was going to blue either way), I just wanted to get to know the little person I was about to spend the rest of my life with and it was important for me to know who he was even before he was born.
+I didn’t do a big gender reveal, I didn’t create a gender-specific themed room (it was going to be blue either way), I just wanted to get to know the little person I was about to spend the rest of my life with and it was important for me to know who he was even before he was born.

 So what about you?
 Did you find out your baby’s gender early?
 Why or why not?